dialogbrain MCP server

 - agents_task_complete - Report that a Claude Code agent task has been completed.
 Call this when you finish processing an agent_task from DialogBrain.
 Endpoint: https://api.dialogbrain.com/mcp

 - agent_handoff - Delegate a multi-step task (research, composing messages, booking, scheduling) to the full agentic planner.
 Use when a user ask needs more than a direct answer.
-Returns `final_answer` for you to narrate in one short sentence.
-Do NOT re-trigger the same handoff if the tool_result has status `timeout` or `error` — acknowledge and offer to retry.
+The specialist runs synchronously — its response is already shown to the user in real-time.
+Summarize the OUTCOME in past tense (e.g. 'The Media Creator generated your video' or 'The Document Composer failed because...').
+Do NOT say 'I will delegate' — the delegation already happened.
+If status is `timeout` or `error`, explain what went wrong and offer to retry.
 Endpoint: https://api.dialogbrain.com/mcp

 - agent_silence - End this turn without sending any message.
 Use when the thread is owned by a human operator after job.escalate, when the guest is self-resolving, when the message is a duplicate, or for observation-only turns.
 Calling this tool is the ONLY correct way to stay silent — narrated silence text (e.g. '*(Staying silent…)*', 'Internal:…') would be delivered to the guest verbatim.
 Endpoint: https://api.dialogbrain.com/mcp